Author

 What Is An Aperol Spritz?

 The Aperol Spritz has experienced a great surge in popularity in recent years.
-But the idea of creating a fizzy combination drink we now know as a “spritz” actually came to be in the 1800s when some of what is now the Vento region of northern Italy were part of the Austro-Hungarian Empire.
+But the idea of creating a fizzy combination drink we now know as a “spritz” actually came to be in the 1800s when some of what is now the Veneto region of northern Italy were part of the Austro-Hungarian Empire.

 It is believed that the soldiers and visitors to the region at that time found the wine to be too strong for their delicate taste buds.
 So they added a splash (or “spritz” in German) of water to lighten it up.
 The evolution of the spritz then led to adding sparkling instead of flat water.
 Over time fortified wines and liqueurs found their way into spritzes as well.